wiwik-instiki/EndekGAN-T2I/README.md

 pip install lpips
 ```

-## 4. Configure the dataset path
+## 4. Configure the local dataset path

-The original images are not distributed in the repository.
-Users with authorized access to the dataset should configure their local dataset path.
+The original Endek images are not publicly redistributed.
+Authorized users should set their own dataset path:

 ```python
 from pathlib import Path